August 15, 2018

 Humor is one of the ways doctors cope with the harsh realities of the day.
 It’s not a new idea.
 Sigmund Freud introduced the concept centuries ago.
 His theory was that joking relieves anxiety and laughter can transform unpleasant feelings into more comfortable ones.
 A pressure valve of sorts.
 Even Hippocrates advised doctors on interacting with patients, “doctors should use both wit and humor as dourness is repulsive to both the healthy and the sick.”

 A study in the Annuls of Emergency Medicine found that humor in everyday experience was one of the most successful strategies to prevent burnout.
 The Mayo Clinic even cites humor as a stress management tool.

 Job 1 for marketers is to grab attention and stop readers on the page.
 If we don’t do that, we fail.
 So why not engage doctors as people first?
-Put a surprising image on the page to catch their attention and demonstrate a benefit of the product.
+Put a surprising image on the page to catch their attention and demonstrate the benefit of the product.

-In the dry world of tradeshow magazines your ad will stand apart and doctors will remember it.
+In the dry world of tradeshow magazines, your ad will stand apart and doctors will remember it.
 Laughter is the best medicine for the doctor and your bottom line.